sailfishos/docs.sailfishos.org/Develop/HADK/README.md

 ## Fill your phone with Sailfish OS

-GNU/Linux based Sailfish OS natively running on an Android™ phone you like?
+GNU/Linux based Sailfish OS natively running on an Android phone you like?
 Yes, it can be achieved when following our HADK porting guide!
 The document takes you through:

  - The hardware and software requirements
  - Sets up the Sailfish OS Platform SDK and the supporting development environment